shane-sarabdial/CoefficientCrusaders/README.md

 # CoefficientCrusaders

 ## Description:
 - This repository contains a PowerPoint pdf about XGBoost along with jupyter notebooks for the datasets Cars93, Pokemon, and Heart Disease.
-These notebooks demonstrate the use of XGBoost Algorithm to create predictive modeling for both classification and regression problems.git
+These notebooks demonstrate the use of XGBoost Algorithm to create predictive modeling for both classification and regression problems
 ## Collaborators:
 - Shane Sarabdial
 - Noelle Kiesz